Protein Structure Prediction

 Is AlphaFold 3 actually better than AlphaFold 2 for proteins-only tasks?

 For single-chain protein-only predictions, AlphaFold 2 remains the well-characterized baseline.
-AlphaFold 3’s value is in the expanded chemical scope (NAs, ligands, ions, modifications).
-For a single-chain monomer where you do not need that scope, AlphaFold 2 is the simpler, better-understood, more reproducible choice.
+AlphaFold 3’s value is in the expanded chemical scope (nucleic acids, ligands, ions, and modifications).
+For a single-chain monomer that does not require that scope, AlphaFold 2 is the simpler, better-understood, more reproducible choice.

 How do I cite AlphaFold predictions in a paper?

-Cite the underlying paper for the system used (Jumper et al., 2021; Abramson et al., 2024), the database paper if using AFDB models (Varadi et al., 2024; Varadi et al., 2022), and report version and confidence metrics (pLDDT distribution, PAE for relevant residue pairs) in the methods section.
-Treat predicted structures the way you would treat any computational result that informed an experimental design.
+Methods should cite the underlying paper for the system used (Jumper et al., 2021; Abramson et al., 2024), cite the database paper when using AFDB models (Varadi et al., 2024; Varadi et al., 2022), and report the version and relevant confidence metrics, including the pLDDT distribution and PAE for residue pairs of interest.
+Predicted structures require the same provenance as any other computational result that informed experimental design.

 Can I use AlphaFold 3 commercially?